Major Requirements: Environmental Geoscience

 The field of Environmental Geoscience is new, interdisciplinary and evolving.
 This program serves as an excellent major for students who wish to concentrate in the sciences, but who may not be looking toward professional careers as scientists, as well as for students planning graduate work in environmental law, environmental policy or environmental studies.
 Students majoring in Environmental Geoscience should work out their programs closely with a departmental advisor to insure both breadth and depth in this subject area.

 To provide students with training in the interdisciplinary nature of Environmental Geoscience, the major includes an introductory sequence in Environmental Systems (GE 201-208), consisting of eight two-credit courses (plus associated labs, GE 211-208).
 These courses can be taken in any order and do not have prerequisites.
-They are recommended particularly for first years and sophomores.
-Students are required to take six of these eight courses.
+They are recommended particularly for first year students and sophomores.
+Environmental Geoscience majors are required to take six of these eight courses.
 They are offered as two-course pairs, with one course meeting for the first half of the semester and another course (usually the next in sequence) meeting the second half of the semester, in the same time slot.
 Students are welcome to take one or both of the courses in each of these pairs in any given semester.
 In general, four Environmental Systems courses will be offered each fall semester, and two in the spring semester.
 Over any given two-year period, all eight courses will be offered at least once.

 Students in this major must complete the following course requirements: